 School Bullying Prevention and Equity & Inclusive Goals(s):

 - Work with our school and community to develop a deeper understanding of the difference between conflict and bullying; and taking a proactive stance when solving conflicts at school.

 - Continue to provide opportunities for student voice and leadership within our school community.

 Bullying Prevention and Equity & Inclusive, Education Programs and Activities:

 Our school currently implements or will implement the following bullying prevention and equity & inclusive education programs and activities that focus on developing healthy relationships and provide leadership opportunities for our students:

 - Use assemblies and announcements to share messages and develop the strategies students are using to solve problems (e., adding strategies to your toolkit, what do you do with a problem, etc.)

-- Share resources with staff to promote the ideas of social problem solving, equity, and inclusion
+- Share resources with staff to promote the ideas of social problem solving, mental health, equity, and inclusion

 Bullying Prevention and Equity & Inclusive Responsibilities

 - Closely supervise students in all areas of the school and school grounds